 Because the first few months in the United States usually demand more financial outlay than any other period, students should plan to arrive with enough money to meet substantial initial expenses (for at least the first two months of stay), such as travel to Cambridge from the port of arrival; travel insurance; temporary accommodations in hotels, if necessary; meals in restaurants; purchase of furnishings, advanced payment of rent and redeemable deposits for housing, electricity, gas, heat and telephone services if you will be living off-campus.
 New students should review the International Students Office (ISO) website, especially the “Getting Started” and “Life at MIT” sections, as you are planning your arrival.

 Income from U.S. sources is usually taxable under the U.S. tax code.
 Because international students are not eligible for certain deductions from taxable income, unless specified by treaty, their tax liability may be greater than that of domestic students.
-More on nonresident alien tax information can be found here.
+More on nonresident alien tax information can be found on the Office of the Vice President for Finance (VPF) website.
 While MIT cannot advise students about their individual tax liability, international students should consult the VPF and Office of Graduate Education (OGE) websites for helpful information.

 When planning your budget, we advise that you assume taxes may absorb as much as 30% of your stipend, although for many students it will be lower.

 Students with families and dependents – Graduate students with spouses and/or dependents may need to consider additional members on their health care plan; child care expenses; and higher housing costs for a larger amount of living area.
 Note that childcare expenses in the area can be quite high.
-You can find more information here.
-Please also feel free to reach out to Graduate Families Administrator, Adj Marshall who can provide detailed information on a variety of resources for graduate students with children including the Childbirth Accommodation and Paid Parental Leave policies, and the MIT Grant for Graduate Students with Children.
+Please also feel free to reach out to Graduate Families Administrator, Adj Marshall, who can provide detailed information on a variety of resources for graduate students with children including the Childbirth Accommodation and/or Parental Accommodation policies and the MIT Grant for Graduate Students with Children.